subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 Hence a diffusion process has drift component $b(t,X(t))$ and furthermore its dependence on the Weiner Process $W(t)$ is influneced by $\sigma(t,X(t)$.
 Not only can these functions vary as a function of time, but they can also be dependent on the value of $X(t)$ at a time instant $t$ which makes them a random process.
-The analysis of the general cadse is not simple, however there are some simple sepcial cases that occur frequentli in applications:
+The analysis of the general cadse is not simple, however there are some simple special cases that occur frequently in applications:

 1. Weiner Process with Drift: This is given by the equation